OperationSpark/portfolio/README.md

         </style>
 ````

-Make sure this styling matches the styling for your index.html page!
+We want our portfolio page to fit with our Home page so copy over any changes you made to the CSS in `index.html`!

+### TODO 3: Part 2, Style the portfolio

 Now add some styling that is unique to portfolio.
-Paste this within your `style` tags:
+Paste this within your `style` tags below the `.content` block:

 ````CSS
             /* portfolio styles */